ManuelLerchner/MolSim-WS23-24/docs/ParticleContainers.md

 ## Overview

-Currently there exist two different particle container implementations:
+Currently, there exist two different particle container implementations:

 - DirectSumContainer: A naive implementation, which calculates the forces between all particles
 - LinkedCellsContainer: A more efficient implementation, which uses the linked cells algorithm to calculate the forces between particles